haiwen/seafile-admin-docs/manual/setup/migrate_non_docker_to_docker.md

     docker compose down
     ```

-4. Remove the temporary persistent directory in `seafile-server.yml` (i.e., undo the step 1).

 ## Restart the services

 Finally, the migration is complete.
 You can restart the Seafile server of Docker-base by restarting the service: